 In February 2019, a former employee, through counsel, advised us that he had filed a charge of discrimination against us with the California Department of Fair Employment & Housing, or DFEH.
 The former employee's complaint alleges sexual harassment and retaliation in violation of the California Department of Fair Employment & Housing Act.
 The complaint does not allege specific damages.
 To date, the DFEH has not contacted us.
 We deny the complaint's allegations and intend to vigorously defend ourselves.
 We have tendered the claim to our insurance carrier, and the carrier has appointed a law firm to represent us in this matter.
-We and the former employee have agreed to mediation proceedings to resolve this matter.
+We and the former employee participated in mediation on July 30, 2019 and reached a settlement that requires us to pay an amount that is not material to our consolidated financial statements.